Frequently Asked Questions

 The NDIS covers the cost of supports across a wide range of areas, from education, employment and community participation through to living arrangements, independence, health and wellbeing.
 What’s covered in your NDIS plan will really depend on your individual situation and life goals.
 As well as providing supports deemed ‘reasonable and necessary’ to help you achieve those goals, the NDIS can also fund plan management and support coordination.
 Find out more about these services and how to access them.

 How much does plan management and support coordination cost?

 If plan management and/or support coordination is part of your NDIS plan, then the cost of those services is covered by the NDIS.
 Plan management is available to all NDIS participants - you just have to ask for it!
 However, not everyone is eligible for support coordination.
 If you’re not sure if you qualify, contact us for a chat.

 What are the benefits of plan management?

-Plan managers deal with all the tricky paperwork and administrative tasks related to your plan - like paying providers, claiming from the NDIS, tracking your spending and keeping a note of all your paperwork.
+Plan managers deal with all the tricky paperwork and administrative tasks related to your plan - like keeping track of your spending, maintaining accurate financial records, handling claims with the NDIS and making sure your providers get paid, tracking your spending and keeping a note of all your paperwork.
 They can even help you find or change service providers.
 That means you can focus on the more important stuff, like realising the goals in your NDIS plan.